How to Store MSCLKID in Google Analytics 4

 4. Select “Google Analytics: GA4 Configuration” as “Tag Type”.

-7. Type “msclkid” in the “Property Name” field.
+7. Type “MSCLKID” in the “Property Name” field.
 This is the custom dimension you created in the previous steps.

 8. Click on the “Value” field and select the GTM variable you created in the previous step.